Jontata/CarsharingModelCaseStudy/README.md

 In `experiments`, the script to run the experiement design.

-In `helpers`, helper function and scripts.

-In `src`, the main python script to execute the experiments.
+In `helpers`, the scripts used for utility calculation, optimization, and data aggregation from Google Maps API.

 ## References